ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 - The hub can be the repository for shared micro services used by spokes.
 - The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes.
 - The hub can be a central point of traffic routing between on premises and the cloud.
-- Enterprise to cloud traffic can be routed, monitored, and logged through a Virtual Network Function (VNF) appliance in the hub.
+- Enterprise to cloud traffic can be routed, monitored, and logged through Network Function Virtualization (NFV) appliance in the hub.
 - The hub can monitor all or some of the traffic - spoke <-> spoke, spoke <-> transit, or spoke <-> enterprise.
 - The hub can hold the VPN resources that are shared by the spokes.